 Palatino is a wonderful little Jamaican restaurant on the quieter side of NW 2nd Ave, a couple blocks north of where Wynwood congestion begins.
 It’s a fine place to sit down and eat jerk chicken, curry goat, roti, and drink an Irish moss.
 You will be able to have a conversation with ease here, and we can all but guarantee you won’t have to suffer through any song that David Guetta was creatively involved with.

 Even if you are very over Wynwood, you still probably appreciate ice cream.
-And you’ll find some of the best ice cream in town at Dasher and Crank, a little scoop shop near the southern edge of Wynwood.
+And you’ll find some of the best ice cream in Miami at Dasher and Crank, a little scoop shop near the southern edge of Wynwood.
 There isn’t a flavor here that doesn’t sound (and taste) delicious.
 Personally, we struggle to not order the Salty Beach (coconut ice cream, sea salt, and graham cracker) every time, but we occasionally break our streak for the ube.

 We should warn you that the crowds at Zak on Friday and Sunday (they’re closed Saturdays) can be intense.
 So avoid those days if you’re suffering from Wynwood fatigue.
 However, weekdays are relatively calm, especially if you come between the breakfast and lunch rush.
 Everything that comes out of the oven here is excellent, including the babka, bagels, and every single sandwich and toast option.
-They also recently built some outdoor seating that’s shaded by palm fronds, and it’s a delightful, relaxing place to consume bread.

 Cerveceria is an indoor/outdoor brewery and restaurant big enough to have its own zip code.
 Despite the size and amount of beer here, things don’t get too wild.
 It’s another one of those spots that’s on the outskirts of Wynwood and mostly away from the mayhem—a place you can confidently bring the family.
 The Cuban brewery serves things like yucca fries, jerk chicken wings, ceviche, and shockingly good plantain chips we’d very much like to pack a suitcase full of.
 There’s also usually live music outside during the weekend.